Pipeline Safety Regimes in Canada

 Liability and Compensation

-Pipeline companies regulated by the NEB are liable for all remediation costs if at fault or negligent.
-Regardless of fault or negligence, companies are required to address and mitigate pipeline incidents, and the NEB can issue orders to this effect.
+Pipeline companies regulated by the CER are liable for all remediation costs if at fault or negligent.
+Regardless of fault or negligence, companies are required to address and mitigate pipeline incidents, and the CER can issue orders to this effect.

 Companies may be subjected to administrative penalties or other enforcement actions if they do not comply with regulatory requirements

-For example, companies can be prosecuted for certain violations of the National Energy Board Act, with fines ranging from $100,000 to $1 million and imprisonment from one to five years.
-The NEB can also impose Administrative Monetary Penalties to individuals or companies for infractions, ranging from $25,000 to $100,000 per day per violation.
+For example, companies can be prosecuted for certain violations of the Canadian Energy Regulator Act, with fines ranging from $100,000 to $1 million and imprisonment from one to five years.
+The CER can also impose Administrative Monetary Penalties to individuals or companies for infractions, ranging from $25,000 to $100,000 per day per violation.

 Users are reminded that this publication has no legislative sanction.
 It has been consolidated for convenience of reference only.
 Original Regulations should be consulted for all purposes of interpreting the law.